vsaulue/Gustave/docs/overview.md

 The first example is a simple tower: a 1-wide column of blocks.
 Here there is only a single correct [force distribution](lexicon.md#force-distribution): any block in the stack receives the weight of all the blocks above it.

 Gustave's internal visualisation tool provides mainly two ways to display forces/stresses.
-You're free to use similar visualisations for your project, or to implement your own.

 ### Contact stress